dannyob/anytype-utils/README.md

 commands](https://github.com/anyproto/anytype-heart/blob/main/docs/proto.md#anytype-ClientCommands)
 on the Anytype Heart repo.

 Valid arguments are listed in the Request field descriptions.
-The Hearts' Middleware API is primarily used as the backend to the various client apps, so the commands will be related to UI display and actions.
+The Anytype Hearts' Middleware API is used as the backend to Anytype's various client apps.